 If you decide to end my tenancy, can I appeal?

-You can appeal.
-When we write to give you our decision, we will also tell you how you can appeal, explain the appeals process and provide an application form for you to complete if you decide to appeal.
+Yes.
+When we write to give you our decision, we will also tell you how you can appeal, explain the appeals process and provide an application form for you to complete.

 If we send you a Notice Requiring Possession, you will have 10 working days to appeal.
-Your appeal will be heard by a panel of at least one of our Directors, and one Board member or a lay person, or both.
+Your appeal will be heard by a panel of at least one of our directors, and one Board member or a lay person, or both.
 The lay person will be someone who does not have any role in our organisation.
-The panel does not have any legal status or legal powers.

-If you are having problems with your tenancy, contact your housing officer first to discuss them.
+Contact your neighbourhood customer service officer first.
 If we receive complaints about you, we will act quickly to investigate them and see if the situation can be resolved.